moinism/chotadb/README.md

 ## Concepts

-ChotaDB tries to folow the same concepts used in MongoDB.
+ChotaDB tries to follow the same concepts used in MongoDB.
 Similar to Mongo, you can create collections (known as tables in SQL) to store data.

 ### Storing
 Each data record (documents in Mongo and rows in SQL) is stored as an `object` in collections.
 In other words, a collection is an `array` of `objects`.